russelldorsey/osticket-prereqs/README.md

 <img width="957" height="1036" alt="Screenshot 2026-02-21 155601" src="https://github.com/user-attachments/assets/02b93031-3781-4dc2-9f37-ad1073008149" />
 </p>
 <p>
-Reload IIS again using the same following steps.
+Reload IIS Manager again using the same following steps.
 Go to the osTicket-vm Home screen.
 On the left side under Connections, right-click osTicket (osTicket-vm-labuser) and select Stop.
 Wait a few seconds, then right-click it again and select Start.
-You can also restart IIS from the right side of the screen under Actions.
+You can also restart IIS Manager from the right side of the screen under Actions.
 In the Manage Server section, click Stop, wait a few seconds, and then click Start to restart the server.
 </p>
 <br />